NicoLaval/generated-survey/README.md

 ## Usage

-To use the component, in your React app do :
+To use the component in your React app do :

 ```javascript
 import React from 'react';